nopead/wordle/README.md

-This is wordle java game.
+This is wordle java console game.